 Sand Lake Road provides access to several hiking trails, including the Little Laramie Trailhead, North Fork Trail, Rock Creek Trailhead, and Sheep Lake Trailhead.
 There are also the North Fork, Deep Creek, and Bow River campgrounds.
 Of course, Sand Lake is the main attraction in this area.
 Sand Lake is a beautiful mountain lake, perfect for fishing, kayaking, or canoeing.
 There are also the abandoned remains of several cabins that were once part of Sand Lake Lodge.
 To reach Sand Lake turn onto Sand Lake Lodge Road.

-3. Albany, Rob Roy Reservoir, and Lake Owen
+3. Albany, Rob Roy Reservoir, & Lake Owen

 Another wonderful fall drive in the Snowy Range can be found on Highway 11.
 To find this gorgeous area, take Highway 130 west from Laramie.
 Before you reach Centennial turn onto Highway 11.
 Highway 11 is a paved road that takes snakes through the foothills between Sheep Mountain and Centennial Ridge and Spruce Mountain.
 This route provides wonderful opportunities to see pronghorn antelope, deer, and the wild horses of Deerwood Ranch Wildhorse Sanctuary.